- Introduction to the Wordpress integration

 Download the plugin from Wordpress.org (3.1.8)

 - Go to Plugins

 - Select Add new and upload the GatherContent.zip file that was just downloaded.

 You can also search fo the GatherContent plugin by clicking Add New from the WordPress plugins area of your dashboard.

 Once you’ve installed and activated the plugin, you’ll see a GatherContent link on the left sidebar in the WordPress admin.
 In order to begin using the plugin you will need to configure the settings for the GatherContent connection.

 - Select the GatherContent plugin from WordPress admin sidebar

 - Enter your GatherContent account email address, your GatherContent platform URL subdomain (account slug), and an API key you generate from GatherContent.
+This information is case sensitive.
 For more information on how to get your API key, check out our guide here.